SKY ISLANDS CONSERVATION

 Ascending the steep slopes of a Sky Island mountain range, one encounters a series of distinct lifezones, each with its own particular array of plants and animals — from high coniferous forests to the grasslands and chaparral of lower elevations — and a spectacular array of species thrives in the transition zones and microhabitats in between.
 For example, in the mid-elevation Cave Creek area of the Chiricahua Mountains, research points to the world’s highest diversity and density of nesting birds of prey.

 Some species, like the Mount Graham red squirrel, occur only in a single mountain range after evolving in isolation, surrounded by deserts; the red squirrel is just one of about two dozen species endemic to the Pinaleños, the highest of the Sky Island ranges.
-Various species of talus snails are likewise limited to a single mountain range, including the Rosemont talus snail in Arizona’s Santa Rita Mountains.
+Various species of talus snail species are likewise limited to a single mountain range, Arizona’s Santa Rita Mountains.
 Such species are particularly vulnerable to threats like large-scale resource extraction and climate change, the latter of which jeopardizes the Sky Islands’ numerous perennial streams, crucial to many species’ survival.
-The entire home range of the Mount Graham red squirrel is threatened by a single array of large telescopes, while the Rosemont talus snail faces extinction as a result of a single open-pit copper mine proposal.
+The entire home range of the Mount Graham red squirrel is threatened by a single array of large telescopes, while rare talus snails faces extinction as a result of a single open-pit copper mine proposal.

 Many species in the Sky Islands region occur at the northernmost or southernmost extent of their ranges.
 Endangered jaguars and ocelots, for example, roam into the mountains and canyons of southeastern Arizona and southwestern New Mexico from larger populations to the south.
 Other subtropical species found in the Sky Islands include the coatimundi, elegant trogon, thick-billed parrot and Mexican garter snake.
 Conversely, the region harbors the southernmost occurrence of pure spruce-fir forest on the continent.